Your bounce rate can be such a scary number, right?

 Many different variables determine what a “good” bounce rate is.

-Things like your business type, industry, country, and the types of devices your visitors are using all influence what a good average would be for your site.
+Things like your business type, industry, country, and the types of devices your visitors are using all influence what a good average bounce rate would be for your site.

 For instance, Brafton found that the average bounce rate is 58.18%.
 However, their research shows that bounce rates are higher for B2B businesses than B2C businesses.